 Use multiple polymorphic qualifiers in a method signature Usually, it does not make sense to write only a single instance of a polymorphic qualifier in a method definition: if you write one instance of (say) @PolyNull, then you should use at least two.
-(An exception is a a polymorphic qualifier an an array element type; this section ignores that case, but see below for further details.)
+(An exception is a polymorphic qualifier on an array element type; this section ignores that case, but see below for further details.)